"An exceptional nurse"20 Dec

 "I have also made a donation to the charity and will be bringing a gift for Rosie’s fantastic surgeon Mr Clark at her follow up appointment in January.

 "I can’t express how grateful I am for the way Rosie was cared for when we found ourselves so unexpectedly in a desperately traumatic situation.
 Myself, my husband and Rosie’s three big sisters are so grateful to you all and so happy to have her home."

 You'll be pleased to hear that we tracked down nurse Sophie Jarvis and passed her details on to Anjie.
 Sophie says, "The card and present I received were so lovely, both from Mummy and Rosie!
 It really touched me.
-It brings you back to why you came in to nursing; to make a potentially scary experience into one where both patients and family feel supported and cared for, and can maybe even enjoy themselves!
-It turns out that the tortoise Rosie asked for (on the Christmas list we we together) arrived early and they've called it Sophie!
+It brings you back to why you come in to nursing; to make a potentially scary experience into one where both patients and family feel supported and cared for, and can maybe even enjoy themselves!
+It turns out that the tortoise Rosie asked for (on the Christmas list we wrote together) arrived early and they've called it Sophie!
 Thank you again for putting them in touch with me."